inkyblackness/ss-specs/levelObjects/12_Markers/levelMarkerEntry.md

 #### Trigger Action 19: Change State

-This action is a more generic, with several different interpretations, depending on the first field.
+This action is a more generic one with several different interpretations, depending on the first field.

 **Change State Trigger Action Details** (16 byte)

     0000  int32      Change type
     0004  [12]byte   Change parameter

 ##### Change State Type 1: Toggle repulsor